justynasobczak/playboardgame/README.md

 ## RFC for the application "Let's play board game"
-The main goal of the application is be a tool to organize the meeting with board games and add the information about this meetup: scores and results of the games.
+The main goal of the application is being a tool for organizing the meeting with board games and for adding the information about this meetup via messages and after the meeting: scores and results of the games.

 ### Roles
 There are two roles in the application: administrator and non administrator.